 (7) The party at whose instance particulars have been served under an order of the Court shall, unless the order otherwise provides, have the same length of time for pleading after the service of the particulars that he had at the return of the summons.
 Save as in this Rule provided, an order for particulars shall not, unless the order otherwise provides, operate as a stay of proceedings, or give any extension of time.

 [Rule 13 amended in Gazette 26 Aug 1994 p.
-4410.]
+4410; 28 Jun 2011 p.
+2552.]

 13A.
 Particulars in defamation actions